bnomei/kirby3-feed/README.md

 > [!Warning]
 > If the **global** debug option is set to `true` the plugin will automatically flush its own cache.
 The plugin will automatically in-validate the cache if any of the Page objects in given Pages-Collection were modified with the Panel.

-If you need to flush the cache manually, like after automated deployments or transfering files via FTP, you can use the following code:
+If you need to flush the cache manually, like after automated deployments or transferring files via FTP, you can use the following code:

 ```php
 \Bnomei\Feed::flush();